 4. Stay Aware

 Lt.
-Seth Wagner of FWC Boating and Waterways Section says, “For 2017, the leading contribute to boating accidents was the operator’s inattention or failure to maintain a proper lookout.
+Seth Wagner of FWC Boating and Waterways Section says, “For 2017, the leading contributor to boating accidents was the operator’s inattention or failure to maintain a proper lookout.
 It is critical for operators to be diligent in observing and being aware of what is going on around them.”

 Of the 261 boat accidents that involved collisions, more than a third (38 percent) were caused by the operator’s failure to keep a proper lookout.
 Florida is a prime boating destination, and there are scores of people out enjoying the water.
 Be on the lookout for them and for other potential hazards.

 5. Know – and Follow – Florida’s Boating Laws

 If you were born on or after January 1, 1988, and operate a vessel with a 10hp motor or more, you must pass an approved boater safety course.
 You must also carry a photo ID and a boating safety identification card.
 This is issued by the FWC.